oneforawe/config-repo/README.md

    <https://stackoverflow.com/questions/35821245/github-server-certificate-verification-failed>

-2. Copy the git config file as a dot-file to the home directory, and edit to remove the user info.
+2. Copy the git config file as a dot-file to the home directory, and edit to remove the user info (or put appropriate default user info).
 This is the global gitconfig file.
-Then execute the additional commands below (editing to give your appropriate identity) to modify the repo's local config file in `~/.config-repo/.git/config`:
+For me, the owner of this repo, I can execute the additional commands below to modify the repo's local config file in `~/.config-repo/.git/config` (editing to give my appropriate identity):
-  `cp ~/.config-repo/config/git/gitconfig ~/.gitconfig`
+  `cp ~/.config-repo/config/git/gitconfig ~/.gitconfig`  (and edit as desired)
+  In `~/.config-repo`:
-  `git config user.name "Your Name"`
+  `git config user.name "My Name"`
-  `git config user.email you@example.com`
+  `git config user.email me@example.com`
-  (Alternatively, you can add a `.gitconfig` in the top level of the repo and add that file to the local `include.path`:
+  (Alternatively, I could add a `.gitconfig` in the top level of the repo and add that file to the local `include.path`:
-  `cp ~/.config-repo/config/git/gitconfig ~/.config-repo/.gitconfig`
+  `cp ~/.config-repo/config/git/gitconfig ~/.config-repo/.gitconfig`  (and edit)
   `git config --local include.path ../.gitconfig`
   )
+  For Mac systems, you might have to change the location of the git template, using a more appropriate global location for Mac than your user `.config` folder, and using a hard copy rather than a link into the config files.
+For
+  instance:
+  `cp ~/.config-repo/config/git/template/HEAD /opt/homebrew/share/git-core/templates/HEAD`
+  And, accordingly, you'll have to alter the `~/.gitconfig` file,
+  changing `templateDir = ~/.config/git/template/`
+  to `templateDir = /opt/homebrew/share/git-core/templates/`.
+  Without that change, I got an error when attempting to git-clone:
+  `Cloning into 'repository'...`
+  `fatal: --stdin requires a git repository`
+  `fatal: fetch-pack: invalid index-pack output`

 3. If intending on using emacs (with a config file that enables org-mode), prep for org-mode usage (to eliminate start-up errors):